timmcginley/Agile/Schedule/index.md

 * Based on the systems, what features and functions of those systems are enabling the shelter
 * A list of what's actually needed to shelter humans
 * What type of functions can the shelter do?
-* What do the systems need to afford
+* What do the systems need to afford ?
-* Residential, work space, etc

 ### Activity 2: Dismantle & Analyse Tent Mutations
 * In this activity you will be given tent assembly instructions, however every tent is different!